printinqq/Minecraft-External-Base/README.md

 ## Support

-If you have any questions, suggestions, or need assistance, please join our Discord support server: [Link to Discord Support Server](https://discord.gg/AfgpyywTTh)
+If you have any questions, suggestions, or need assistance, please join our [Discord Server](https://discord.gg/AfgpyywTTh)